-What makes a wedding unique isn’t the dress or the location.
+One thing I’ve learned in my time spent doing both international and Ontario wedding photography is that what makes a wedding unique isn’t the dress or the location.
 You can have gorgeous people wearing beautiful clothing in a stunning location and still have an incredibly dull wedding.
 The uniqueness comes from the personalities, emotion, and moments on display that day.
 It comes from the honesty, laughter and tears that you share with your family and friends that day.

 Which would you prefer: a photographer who goes through the checklist, diligently checking each shot off to make sure that she hasn’t missed one (potentially causing her to miss a genuine moment) OR a photographer who is going to get in amongst the chaos and be present through the whole day, trusting her emotional connection with your family and her powers of observation to allow her to capture moments that aren’t on the checklist?
 Not a single one of the shots at the start of this post were on that checklist, but if I’d had to follow a checklist, I would’ve likely missed each of them.
 The only list I need is the names of who you want in your family photos.
 This helps me learn their names quickly so that they can feel like I’m part of the family – and then feel comfortable laughing at me when I make a complete fool of myself. :) Find a photographer you trust.
 Then get rid of that freakin’ checklist.